alexmaco/rust-workshop/DAY_2.md

 In the example above:
 - `iter()` creates an iterator (but it does not advance, noone has called `next()`)
-- `map()` creates a new iterator, that is an adaptor over the old iterator
+- `map()` creates a new iterator, that is an adapter over the old iterator
   - every time `next` is called on this new iterator, it:
     - calls the `next` of the underlying iterator
     - applies the function